rdbeach/JsonQuery/README.md

                 Getting values:

-                get: gets a leaf (returns object) (used with single node traversal)
+                get: gets a node (returns object) (used with single node traversal)
-                val: gets a leaf (returns object) (used with javascript queries).
+                val: gets a node (returns object) (used with javascript queries).

-                str: gets a leaf in string format, regardless of type.
+                str: gets a node in string format, regardless of type.
-                s: gets a string leaf (type sensitive)
+                s: gets a string node (type sensitive)
-                i: gets an integer leaf (type sensitive)
+                i: gets an integer node (type sensitive)
-                d: gets a double leaf (type sensitive)
+                d: gets a double node (type sensitive)
-                l: gets a long leaf (type sensitive)
+                l: gets a long node (type sensitive)
-                b: gets a boolean leaf (type sensitive)
+                b: gets a boolean node (type sensitive)

                 Settng Values: